berryhill/echo-user-boiler/README.md

 + username {string}

 #### PUT/user/:id
-Updates a User with the Restful Parameter (not yet implemented)
+Updates a User with the Restful Parameter ':id' (not yet implemented)
 + username {string}

+#### PUT/user/:id
+Deletes a User with the Restful Parameter ':id'
++ id {string}

 #### GET/users
 Gets all Users

 #### POST/login
 Logs a User in with a form
+JSON
 + username {string}
 + password {string}